 The two 75-yard fields are separated by a 10-yard wide “walkway,” which also is Sprinturf.
 The 75-yard length was chosen because it is long enough for the Vandal football and women’s soccer teams to practice as well as for intramural competition, but short enough to have two fields in the space available.
 There is one goal post on the south end of the south field and one on the north end of the north field, with the corners marked for soccer.

-Infill artificial turf first was installed at the University of Nebraska in 1997.
-Sprinturf is the surface in the Philadelphia Eagles’ practice facility.
+Infill artificial turf first was installed at the

 “This is an exciting project because it benefits all students,” Spear said.